The medial axis of closed bounded sets is Lipschitz stable with respect to the Hausdorff distance under ambient diffeomorphisms: Preliminaries: Sets of positive reach and the closest point projection

 For a point $p\in \Su$, the \emph{local feature size of $p$} is the distance from $p$ to the medial axis of the set $\Su$:

 Finally, the \emph{reach} of the set $\Su$ is the infimum of the local feature size over all its points:

-\textbf{Throughout this paper we assume that $\Su\subseteq \R^d$ is a closed set.} We shall further assume that the set $\Su$ as well as its medial axis are bounded, and that the bounding sphere of $\Su$ is contained in $\Su$ itself.
+\textbf{\emph{Throughout this paper we assume that $\Su\subseteq \R^d$ is a closed set.}} We shall further assume that the set $\Su$ as well as its medial axis are bounded, and that the bounding sphere of $\Su$ is contained in $\Su$ itself.
 More specifically, we assume that there exists a closed ball $B$ of positive radius such that $\Su \subseteq B$, and $\partial B \subseteq \Su$.
-We call $\partial B$ the bounding sphere of $\Su$ (see Figure~\ref{fig:set_axis_lfs} for illustration).
+We call $\partial B$ the bounding sphere of $\Su$.

 The addition of the bounding sphere $\partial B$ to the set $\Su$ is necessary to obtain the desired bound on the Hausdorff distance between the two medial axes of the set $\Su$ and its image under the ambient diffeomorphism.
 Indeed, consider the following example, illustrated in Figure~\ref{fig:infinite_Haus_distance}.